Why bother keeping an eye on your current customers if there’s a whole world of potential new customers ripe for the picking, right?

 Word of mouth brand endorsements carry a lot of weight among consumers, so let your customers be your own grassroots marketers.
 In general, people are 4x more likely to buy when referred by a friend.

 Customers’ honest opinions about your service, products and brand image carry more sway with fellow consumers than what you have to say about yourself.
-Focusing on optimizing the experience of current customers will guarantee the reviews they share attract, instead of repel, new business.
+Focusing on optimising the experience of current customers will guarantee the reviews they share attract, instead of repel, new business.
 This can have a big impact on revenue over the long term — the customer lifetime value of new referred customers is 16% to 25% higher than those who find you on their own.

 For tips about increasing customer satisfaction, check out our blog: 7 Ways to Make a Good Retention Rate Even Better.